petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/notification-template-variables-reference-guide.md

 | [%COMMERCEORDER_ORDER_ITEMS%]                   | A table listing all the order items |

 !!! important
-    These new variables are under a release feature flag.
+    These new variables are behind a release feature flag.
 Read [Release Feature Flags](https://learn.liferay.com/web/guest/w/dxp/system-administration/configuring-liferay/feature-flags#release-feature-flags) for more information.

 ## Notification Template Variables (Channel)